baicenxiao/AREL/README.md

 The repository contains Pytorch implementation of AREL based on MADDPG with Permutation Invariant Critic (PIC).

+### Summary
+This paper considers multi-agent reinforcement learning (MARL) tasks where agents receive a shared global reward at the end of an episode.
+The delayed nature of this reward affects the ability of the agents to assess the quality of their actions at intermediate time-steps.
+This paper focuses on developing methods to learn a temporal redistribution of the episodic reward to obtain a dense reward signal.
+Solving such MARL problems requires addressing two challenges: identifying (1) relative importance of states along the length of an episode (along time), and (2) relative importance of individual agents’ states at any single time-step (among agents).
+In this paper, we introduce Agent-Temporal Attention for Reward Redistribution in Episodic Multi-Agent Reinforcement Learning (AREL) to address these two challenges.
+AREL uses attention mechanisms to characterize the influence of actions on state transitions along trajectories (temporal attention), and how each agent is affected by other agents at each time-step (agent attention).
+The redistributed rewards predicted by AREL are dense, and can be integrated with any given MARL algorithm.

 #### Platform and Dependencies:
 * Ubuntu 18.04
 * Python 3.7